 - Temporarily lower expectations of school and home performance.
 Your teen’s attention and emotional energy may be focused elsewhere for a few days or weeks.

-Get Your Needs Met: Address Your Own Concerns About the Disaster
+Get Your Needs Met: Address Your Own Concerns

 - Get enough sleep, eat balanced meals, try to keep to regular routines.